hm123450/ChangingGroundingBenchmark/README.md

 #### 7. Benchmark test

 Run the baselines and MCG.
-Intermediate results with visualization will be saved in `test/outputs/`.
+Intermediate results with visualization will be saved in `testvlm/outputs/`.

-Enter test dir, you can see baseline exe files, `wg.sh`, `crg.sh`, `mog.sh`, and our framework exe file mcg-our.sh
+Enter testvlm dir, you can see baseline exe files, `wg.sh`, `crg.sh`, `mog.sh`, and our framework exe file mcg-our.sh

 Please change the `VG_FILE`, `DET_INFO`, `MATCH_INFO`, `DATE`, and `EXP_NAME` variables accordingly to baseline exe files.